globewalldesk/revuu/README.md

 ## User introduction

+*NOTE:* Be careful about using `git pull` after you've replaced my data with yours.
+This might screw up your data.
+I'll soon make a feature allowing me to share my data via an export feature, and leave data/ clean when uploading.

 This app will help you review programming tasks, improving understanding and keeping your skills fresh.
 It was written with the notion that programmers (and others) need repetition of not declarative but procedural knowledge.